spurthy-w4m/Calendar-Automation/Readme.md

 ## Google Calendar credentials

-create your google calendar credentials following this link: https://developers.google.com/calendar/api/quickstart/python save it in your backend folder
+Create your google calendar credentials following this link: https://developers.google.com/calendar/api/quickstart/python

+Save it in your backend folder

 ## Backend

 ### Running the Backend

-1. Navigate to the backend folder:
+Navigate to the backend folder:

 Run the backend script:

 python main.py

 ## Frontend